nhagan2468/NetworkingDeviceInfoCollector/README.md

 ## Usage
 `python DeviceInfoCollector.py`

 The script has no required parameters.
-The script required the user to update the information for how to connect to the networking devices in the devices.json file.
+The script requires the user to update the information necessary to connect to the networking devices in the `devices.json` file.
 It will currently connect to Cisco IOS-based systems and will output the information to the screen.
 Adding the publishing of the information to a Confluence page will be coming soon.

 ## Structure of Classes
 ### Necessary Classes/Files